Azure/azure-powershell/src/Functions/docs/New-AzFunctionApp.md

 ### -IdentityType
 Specifies the type of identity used for the function app.
-            The type 'None' will remove any identities from the function app.
             The acceptable values for this parameter are:
             - SystemAssigned
             - UserAssigned
-            - None

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Functions.Support.ManagedServiceIdentityType